Iéna station

-Iéna (/fr/) is a station on Line 9 of the Paris Métro, named after the Avenue d'Iéna.
+Iéna (/fr/) is a station on Line 9 of the Paris Metro, named after the Avenue d'Iéna.
 The station opened on 27 May 1923 with the extension of the line from Trocadéro to Saint-Augustin.
 Iéna is the French name of Jena where the Napoleon's army defeated Prussia in 1806 at the Battle of Jena.
 It is the nearest station to the Guimet Museum (Asian art) and the Palais de Tokyo (contemporary art museum), as well as the Embassy of Mexico, the International Chamber of Commerce, and the Pont d'Iéna ("Jena Bridge").

 Passenger services

 Access

 The station has three entrances made up of fixed stairs, which have an original balustrade, matching the railings of the Musée national des Arts asiatiques - Guimet located north of the Place d'Iéna :